myklemykle/Picomix/Readme.md

 It is not currently ported to other cores, to other MCUs than the RP2040, or to other environments than Arduino.

-# NOTICE: PWM AUDIO IS CHEAP AND DIRTY!
+# NOTICE: PWM AUDIO IS CHEAP AND DIRTY
 Due to the nature of PWM audio, the signals produced on the output pins contain huge amounts of supersonic noise that must be filtered out, or else it can cause all kinds of downstream audio problems